top of page

 Credit: DPPI

 The first Hyperpole session of 2026 saw very close competition, with the top four in the Hypercar class separated by just seven hundredths of a second.
-Antonio Giovinazzi put the No.51 Ferrari on pole by just more than a hundredth of a second.
+Antonio Giovinazzi put the No.51 Ferrari on pole by just more than one hundredth of a second.

 The Results: